Water Flowing in Pipes - engineering and physics for plumbers (2)

 But is this figure true?
 Cross-check the result by working backwards.
 Breaking it down, the answer says that the 9m of real 15mm pipe accounts for (9 x 5,000) = 45,000 of the 49,000 N/sq.m of available pressure, the 22mm length takes (0.6 x 5,000) = 3,000 N/sq.m, and the 28mm needs (0.3 x 5,000) = 1,500 N/sq.m.
 This adds up to 49,500, which is close enough to the expected figure of 49,000.
 This is supposed to be engineering, not physics.

 Then the flow rate in the actual 4.6m of 22mm pipe at its RPD of (3,000 / 4.6m) = 652 N/sq.m per metre is, from the log-log graph, about 0.35 litres/second.
-Finally, for the actual 7.8m of 28mm at its RPD of (1,500 / 7.8) = 192 N/sq.m per metre, the flow is once again 0.35 litres/second.
+And for the actual 7.8m of 28mm at its RPD of (1,500 / 7.8) = 192 N/sq.m per metre, the flow is once again 0.35 litres/second.
 Each pipe is carrying the same flow rate, as it should do.
 So the kitchen sink tap really will deliver 0.35 litres/second.

-The pipes are too noisy!
+What if the pipes are too noisy?

 All you have to do is find the right valve and turn it down a bit.
 The extra resistance this adds will reduce the flow rate to a more sensible value.
 Halving the flow rate would reduce the noise by a factor of four.